MrSnorch/RoE-Tracker/README.md

 ## Updating

-- If the script has `@downloadURL` / `@updateURL` configured, Tampermonkey will check for updates automatically (Tampermonkey Dashboard → Utilities → **Check for userscript updates**).
+- If the script has `@downloadURL` / `@updateURL` configured, Tampermonkey will check for updates automatically (Tampermonkey Dashboard → the script's **Check for userscript updates** option, or **Utilities → Check for userscript updates** if available in your version).
-- Otherwise, repeat step 2 above with the latest raw file whenever a new version is released.
+- Otherwise, repeat step 2 above (Method A or B) with the latest code/file whenever a new version is released — installing over an existing script with the same `@name`/`@namespace` will update it in place.

 ## Notes